 Radiology Information System and PACS

-Of the 24,000 accessions seen annually at the Veterinary Health Center, over 12,000 are imaged by radiology.
+Of the approximately 25,000 accessions seen annually at the Veterinary Health Center, over 18,000 are imaged by radiology.
 Small animals (canine, feline) comprise 80%, large animals (equine and food animals) 20% and exotic animals <1% of the imaging patient population.

 Web accessible written reports are available within 24 hours or less of imaging and residents generate over 90% of these.
 All reports are reviewed by the imaging faculty prior to finalization.
 Voice recognition software is available for those who prefer that over typing.

-Residents attend didactic courses in imaging physics at the University of North Carolina, Chapel Hill and Duke University Medical Schools and the Nuclear Medicine short course offered by the Virginia-Maryland College of Veterinary Medicine.
+Residents attend didactic courses in imaging physics at the University of North Carolina, Chapel Hill and Duke University Medical Schools and other pertinent courses in Nuclear Medicine, Large Animal Imaging and MRI as offered by other institutions.

 Completion of a project is required.
 This is preferable a prospective problem solving project and a peer-reviewed publication resulting from the project is also expected.
-All residents are required to present an abstract at the ACVR annual meeting; generally this pertains to the problem solving project.
+All residents are required to present an abstract at the ACVR annual meeting; generally, this pertains to the problem solving project.
+A faculty member will be assigned to mentor the research project.

 Rounds attended by all residents and at least one of the duty radiologists are held 4 days per week.
 Residents select current cases to present at rounds and these are discussed in detail when warranted.
 This provides an intimate environment to fine-tune interpretive skills and to review imaging and patient-management principles.

 Held weekly and attended by all residents and at least one radiologist.
-The current literature will be reviewed and discussed with regards to content and study design.
+The current literature as well as “must know articles” will be reviewed and discussed with regards to content and study design.
 Board objective rounds are review sessions on topics important for the written board examination.
+Other topic rounds such as MRI rounds, Equine imaging rounds, neuroimaging or pathology rounds are held intermittently.

 The image server has over 20 million images and associated reports from over 240,000 cases all web accessible via the radiology information system).
 Cases with special teaching merit are coded as such when reports are finalized and are readily accessible via a web browser.
 The RIS also archives non radiology patient images including ECGs, endoscopic images and movies, necropsy photos and other patient images and data.
 Some integration with the hospital information system (UVIS) is present.

-Known case conferences are held regularly every Friday from 8 am to 10 am.
+Known case conferences (written or oral) are held regularly every Friday from 8 am to 10 am.
 Approximately 49 known case conferences are given per year, taking into account holidays that fall on Fridays.
 This is an expected activity for all radiologists and residents.

 The William Rand Kenan, Jr. Library of Veterinary Medicine is located on-site and is part of the North Carolina State University Libraries.